hassek/vim-easytest/README.md

 ## Known Issues

 - Vim needs to be opened where the `./manage.py` file exists for django/django-nose to run tests correctly
-- Sometimes when using iTerm on MacOs X you need to run the tests twice for the tests to start running properly

 ## Contributing
 There are still many issues to be resolved.
 Patches, suggestions and new language/framework syntax are always welcome!